jimhopper/jimhopper.com/src/_the-brain/key-brain-circuitries.md

 ## Embodiment Circuitry

 Another extensively studied and well-established brain circuitry is what I call the *embodiment circuitry*.
-The more commonly used term in neuroscience is 'interoceptive' circuitry ([interoception](/pdf/Farb_et_al_2015.pdf), broadly defined, refers to the process of receiving, accessing and appraising signals originating within the body).&nbsp;*Embodiment* is a less technical term and clearly indicates that this circuitry allows us to know what it feels like to be 'in our bodies.'
+The more commonly used term in neuroscience is 'interoceptive' circuitry ([interoception](/pdf/Farb_et_al_2015.pdf), broadly defined, refers to the process of receiving, accessing, and appraising signals originating within the body).&nbsp;*Embodiment* is a less technical term and clearly indicates that this circuitry allows us to know how it feels to be 'in our bodies.'

 A key part of the embodiment circuitry is the insular cortex or insula, a cortical region that brings together all information coming from the body (e.g., sensations of movement, touch, tension, pressure, warmth, etc.).

 Information from the body includes unpleasant and unwanted sensations – like those of pain, fear, anxiety, sadness, or withdrawal from an addictive substance.
-Such body sensations trigger fear, aversion and seeking (to escape).
+Such body sensations trigger fear, aversion, and seeking (to escape).

 Information from the body also includes pleasant and wanted sensations, including those associated with substance intoxication and behaviors that people find addicting.
 Such sensations, processed by the embodiment circuitry, can be strong drivers of craving, whether for addictive substances, food, or behaviors including gambling, shopping and sex.
 For example, [researchers found](/pdf/Naqvi2007.pdf) that when people addicted to cigarettes suffered brain damage, damage to the insula was much more likely than damage to other brain areas to be followed by quitting smoking – suddenly, completely, and without even trying.
 Asked why, those with damage to this key part of the embodiment circuitry said things like, 'My body forgot the urge to smoke.'

 ![](/uploads/versions/embodiment_circuitry---x----400-330x---.jpg)

-Awareness of the embodiment circuitry is important and helpful, because how we experience our bodies is an important dimension of our lives, and because different people have differing degrees of awareness of bodily sensations, including those that go with emotions.
-For example, it is not uncommon for traumatized people to suffer from emotional numbing and dissociation.
+Awareness of the embodiment circuitry is important and helpful, because how we experience our bodies is an important dimension of our lives, and because different people have differing degrees of awareness of bodily sensations, including those that accompany emotions.
+For example, it's not uncommon for traumatized people to suffer from emotional numbing and dissociation.
 Some say they have no idea what it's like to feel an emotion in their bodies.
 And researchers (including my colleagues and I) have found that the less people feel emotions in their bodies, the less activity there is in insular cortex regions that are part of the embodiment circuitry.

 The importance of the embodiment circuitry cannot be overestimated.
 Much of human suffering includes and is driven by unpleasant and unwanted body sensations.
 All addictions involve attempts, at least in part, to escape from unpleasant and unwanted bodily sensations and to embrace pleasant and wanted bodily sensations.

 And all the truly good things in life include bodily sensations too (however aware of them we are).
 By 'good things in life' I'm not referring to luxury goods or the 'pleasures of the senses' (nor am I judging such things).
-I am referring to universally recognized goods that always promote well-being, including kindness, compassion, love and peace.
+I am referring to universally recognized goods that always promote well-being, including kindness, compassion, love, and peace.
 As discussed in [Cycles of Suffering, Healing & Happiness](/the-brain/cycles/), pleasant body sensations, especially of satisfying and loving experiences, can be powerful antidotes to fear and craving for escape.

 ## Default Mode Circuitry